 Best Stain Remover For Baby Clothes

 I’ve come across quite a few different tried-and-true methods for treating stains, but there were a few things that came up pretty consistently.
 First, treat stains while fresh, if possible.
 No brainer, right?
 Even using a baby wipe to get some of the stuff off right away can help.
 However, life happens, and laundry doesn’t always get done right away.
 For stains that are more entrenched, pre-treat stains before washing.
-Some options are an Oxi-Clean soak or treating with Dreft before scrubbing with an electric toothbrush.
-Wash in the hottest water that is safe for that particular article of clothing.
+Some options are an Oxi-Clean Baby soak or treating with Dreft before scrubbing with an electric toothbrush.
+The Puracy spray is nice and easy and very effective as well.
+My affiliate link below.

 Not necessarily.
 However, it is important to use a very mild, fragrance-free detergent.
 If you don’t want to use baby safe detergent for the whole family, then you should wash your baby clothing separately.